Hamiltonicity of Step-graphon: Proof of the Necessity of Conditions , , and

-In this section, we establish ({\it i}\,) the necessity of Conditions $A$ (i.e., $\crk Z = 0$) and $B'$ (i.e., $x^*\in \cX$) for the $H$-property, and ({\it ii}\,) the necessity of Condition $C$ (i.e., $\vec S$ is strongly connected) for the strong $H$-property.
-The arguments for proving part ({\it i}\,) are similar to those used in~\cite{belabbas2021h}, which dealt with symmetric step-graphons.
-For completeness of the presentation, we include the proofs of the relevant lemmas (but omit those for lemmas with exactly the same statements).
+In this section, we establish ({\it i}\,) the necessity of Conditions $A$ (i.e., $\crk Z = 0$) and $B'$ (i.e., $x^*\in \cX$) for weak $H$-property, and ({\it ii}\,) the necessity of Condition $C$ (i.e., $\vec S$ is strongly connected) for strong $H$-property.